 An Academic Transcript is a record of each credit course in which a student was or is currently enrolled.
 It lists the course numbers, titles, hours, grades earned, and available certificates information.
-The Transcript Request Form can be found on our website at FCTC.edu/Transcripts tab.
+The Transcript Request Form can be found on the FCTC website at the Transcripts tab.
 Incomplete transcript request forms can be returned causing delays.